The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Summary

 \section{Summary}

 We have proposed a nontrivial vacuum for the natural top condensation theory.
 The vacuum is manifestly Lorentz invariant, composed of a collective Lorentz invariant sum over internal wave-functions, $\Phi = (1/\sqrt{N})\sum_\omega \phi_{\omega}(r^\mu)$.
-Though each internal wave-function, $\phi_{\omega} $, is independent of relative time, $\tau$, they each have dependence upon the arrow of relative time, $\omega_\mu$, and are solutions to the Schr\"odinger-Klein-Gordon equation with eigenvalue $-|\mu^2|$.
-The sum over $\phi_{\omega} $ makes the collective field, $\Phi(r^\mu)$, Lorenz invariant and completely independent of $\omega_\mu$.
+Though each internal wave-function, $\phi_{\omega} $, is independent of relative time, $\tau$, they each have dependence upon the arrow of relative time, $\omega^\mu$, and are solutions to the Schr\"odinger-Klein-Gordon equation with eigenvalue $-|\mu^2|$.
+The sum over $\phi_{\omega} $ makes the collective field, $\Phi(r^\mu)$, Lorentz invariant and independent of $\omega^\mu$.
+Residual dependence upon $r^\mu$ can then be integrated out leading to suppressed Lorentz invariant operator corrections.